 The day before the wedding, my father held a feast.
 At the table, everyone was asked to tell a story.
 I just listened, but then my bridegroom said to me, “Come, my darling, do you know nothing?
 Relate something to us.”

-There was a ring on her little finger, though, and when they chopped it off, the finger flew up into the air and landed in my bosom.
-Here it is.
-So you see, it was no dream.”
+“She wore a ring, and when they chopped off her little finger, it flew up into the air and landed on my breast.
+I have it right here.
+So now you see, my darling, it was not a dream.”

 The Miller’s Daughter Betrothed to a Robber in The Robber Bridegroom, Grimms.
 Illustration by Walter Crane.